Data-driven quantification of model-form uncertainty in Reynolds-averaged simulations of wind farms: Results and Discussion

 To examine the ability of the ML model to predict the target values for a farm with a not fully-aligned layout, the QoIs are shown in \autoref{fig:dd_NVD_TI_rotor_C} for Case C, averaged across the rotor area of the odd turbine rows.
 The lateral profiles of the same QoIs are shown in \autoref{fig:dd_NVD_TI_5D_C} at a streamwise location of $5D$ downstream of the turbines at the hub height.
 As can be observed, all turbines' wakes have accurate bandwidth prediction and optimal coverage of the high-fidelity results.
 The accuracy of the results in Case C demonstrates the validity of the UQ framework in a more complicated wind-farm configuration, as well as the ML model's independency from the turbine alignment.

+The contour plots of the normalized velocity deficit and turbulence intensity at the hub height for Case C are depicted in \autoref{fig:c_contour}.
+Compared to the other two layouts, the non-alignment of the turbines results in the development of partial wake and a more complex flow.
+As a result, the baseline model indicates a weaker velocity estimation.
+Hence, the wake asymmetry appears to be more severe in the LES compared to the baseline model.
+The perturbed model toward $a_{1c}$ largely resolves this problem.
+Results of perturbation toward $a_{3c}$ are excluded in this case either.
+Similar to Case B, the baseline model gives relatively accurate estimates of the turbulence intensity at the hub height, but perturbation toward anisotropic turbulence overestimates the outputs.
+However, the overall results of both perturbed models would make a proper coverage over LES data.
+ML-predicted QoIs are almost identical to the data-driven LES-informed results through the framework of this study.

-Finally, in \autoref{fig:powers}, the normalized turbine power outputs for the data-free and data-driven approaches are given for Case B and Case C. For UQ, in the data-free case $\delta$ = 1.0 value is used for the perturbation; however, in the data-driven cases, ML-predicted results with higher accuracy and less uncertainty show the ability of the data-driven method to predict other QoIs.
+Finally, in \autoref{fig:powers}, the normalized turbine power outputs for the baseline RANS, LES, and perturbed models with data-free and data-driven approaches are given for Cases B and C. Fast wake recovery in the baseline model makes the effect of the upstream turbines' wake on the downstream counterpart seem insignificant, resulting in a higher power output compared to LES.
+For UQ, in the data-free case $\delta$ = 1.0 value is used for the perturbation; however, in the data-driven cases, ML-predicted results with higher accuracy and less uncertainty show the ability of the data-driven method to predict other QoIs.

 By analyzing the results obtained for Case B and Case C, one can conclude that the suggested framework performs well for various wind-farm layouts.
 The generalizability of the trained ML model is equally impressive, and the features chosen as the model's input can estimate targets for unseen scenarios.
 This denotes the independency of the framework and model from the turbine configurations in the wind farm.